-Pale Blue Dot is a not for profit arts-science collaboration aimed at raising public awareness about a range of environmental and social concerns through exhibitions, publications and events.
+Pale Blue Dot is a not for profit arts-science collaboration aimed at raising public awareness about a range of environmental and social concerns through exhibitions, workshops, publications and events.

 We aim to bridge the gap between scientific journals and the popular press by delivering information that is unbiased and balanced, presented in a variety of accessible formats.

-“Arts-science collaborations are increasing.
-We’re hoping this approach will influence the way people perceive science and scientists in Britain, because we’re concerned about the lack of evidence-based policy making.
-We’re also interested in the educational value of an interdisciplinary approach”
+Arts-science collaborations are increasing and we hope this approach will influence the way people perceive science and scientists in Britain.
+We’re also interested in the educational value of this interdisciplinary approach.

-We are inspired by popularisers of science like Carl Sagan (1934-1996) who originally coined the phrase ‘pale blue dot’.
-The first image of earth represented as a ‘Pale Blue Bot’ was taken in 1990, at the request of Sagan, by the unmanned NASA space craft Voyager 1, at around 6 billion kilometres (3.7 billion miles) from Earth .
+We are inspired by popularisers of science such as Carl Sagan (1934-1996) who originally coined the phrase ‘pale blue dot’.
+The first image of earth represented as a ‘Pale Blue Dot’ was taken in 1990, at the request of Sagan, by the unmanned NASA space craft Voyager 1, at around 6 billion kilometres (3.7 billion miles) from Earth .
 In his book Pale Blue Dot – A Vision of the Human Future in Space, Sagan reflects upon Earth as a pin prick of blue light, like a particle of dust, looking completely insignificant in the infinity of space.